Classification of lattice triangles by their two smallest widths: Corollaries

-A consequence of this result is that we have defined a normal form for lattice triangles from which their first two widths can be directly read.
-This normal form agrees with scaling in the sense that for a positive integer \(\lambda\) and a triangle \(T \in \cS_{w_1,w_2}\) we have \(\lambda T \in \cS_{\lambda w_1,\lambda w_2}\).
-It turns out we can also read the affine automorphism group of a triangle from this normal form as shown in the following corollary.
-Let \(S_3\) denote the group of permutations of three elements and \(\Aut(T)\) denote the affine automorphism group of \(T\).
+A consequence of Theorem~\ref{thm:main} is that we have defined a normal form for lattice triangles from which their first two widths can be read.
+This normal form is compatible with scaling in the sense that for a positive integer \(\lambda\) and a triangle \(T \in \cS_{w_1,w_2}\) we have \(\lambda T \in \cS_{\lambda w_1,\lambda w_2}\).
+We can also read the affine automorphism group of a triangle from this normal form as shown in the following corollary.
+Let \(S_3\) denote the group of permutations of \(\{0,1,2\}\), written in cycle notation, and \(\Aut(T)\) denote the group of affine maps which map \(T\) to itself.